 31. What is the difference between a restrictive and obstructive lung disease?

-Obstructive lung disease are characterized by decreased flows.
-Restrictive lung diseases are characterized by decreased lung volumes.
+Obstructive lung diseases are characterized by decreased flows, while restrictive lung diseases are characterized by decreased lung volumes.

 32. Why is pneumonia a restrictive lung disease?

-Because is lung consolidation and decreased lung volumes
+Because it results in lung consolidation and decreased lung volumes.

 33. What is typical of restrictive lung diseases?